woudc/woudc-guidebook/docs/contributor-guide-en.md

 **Number**: Interface card serial number.

 #### 3.3.4.4 SAMPLING_METHOD
-**TypeOzoneFreeAir**: Technique used to obtain ozone free air at the launch site just prior to launch (example would be "activated charcoal filter").
+**TypeOzoneFreeAir**: Technique used to obtain ozone free air at the launch site just prior to launch (example would be "activated charcoal filter").

 **CorrectionWettingFlow**: Factor applied to pump flow rate to compensate for using nonsaturated air during pre-flight calibration.